Screenplify/5.x.Log/README.md

 not to the project root.
 A better practice would be to configure a virtual host to point there.
 A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.

-**Please** read the user guide for a better explanation of how CI4 works!

 ## Repository Management

 We use GitHub issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.
+We use (https://github.com/Screenplify/5.x.Log/issues) to provide SUPPORT and to discuss FEATURE REQUESTS.

 This repository is a "distribution" one, built by our release preparation script.